Last updated on August 5th, 2021 at 05:49 pm

 Height: 55 m

 Another waterfall near Mocoa is called Hornoyaco, this one is 55 m high.
-There is also a wonderful pool to enjoy a wonderful swim.
+There is also a wonderful pool to enjoy a nice bath.

 Why visit Hornoyaco?